+Timehop is a fun app for Young Life leaders.
 Each day, it pulls in pictures from Instagram, Facebook, Google, and my iPhone camera roll to remind me of things that occurred on that exact day in past years.
-Mine takes me back a full decade, to when I started using Google Photos and Facebook.
+Mine takes me back more than a decade to when I started using Google Photos and Facebook.

 A lion’s share of those photos are of my Young Life friends, many who are now adults.
 The Timehop app has been a fun way to help me stay connected with them, even after some of them move far away and we haven’t seen each other for years.

 It seems almost daily I’ll see a pic of an old Young Life friend.
 I’ll text them the pic of the fun memory and it helps us pick up right where we left off.

 Check out what popped up this week in my Timehop app.
 Pictured here is the Twitter screenshot.